isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-02-05-Response-by-Senior-Minister-of-State-for-Law-Ms-Indranee-Rajah-SC-to-the-Motion-for-the-Adjournment-Power-Imbalance-in-Contracts-Involving-Small-Businesses.md

 ---
-layout: post
-title: Response by Senior Minister of State for Law, Ms Indranee Rajah S.C., to the Motion for the Adjournment - 'Power Imbalance in Contracts Involving Small Businesses'
+title: 'Response by Senior Minister of State for Law, Ms Indranee Rajah S.C., to the Motion for the Adjournment - ''Power Imbalance in Contracts Involving Small Businesses'''
 permalink: /news/parliamentary-speeches/response-by-senior-minister-of-state-for-law--ms-indranee-rajah-
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 5 Feb 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)